EffectOrientedProgramming/book/Chapters/01_Preface.md

 Wyett Considine, for being an enthusiastic intern and initial audience.

-Hali Frasure, for dozens of dinners and facilitating our book nights generally.
+Hali Frasure, for cooking so many dinners and facilitating our book nights generally.